 Red Dead Redemption 2 is a huge game that is going to take up a lot of your time.
 You’ll lose hours of your day exploring remote places or trying to catch a fish long before you know what’s required to do so.
 That’s why I’ve put together these tips.
-Each is something that will make your journey just a bit less frustrating, but none of them will spoil any part of the game or the discovery that you want to keep intact.
-All I’ll do here is give you the heads up on certain aspects of the game that can be confusing when you first bump into them.
+Each is something that will make your journey just a bit less frustrating, but none of them will spoil any part of the game or the discovery you want to keep intact.
+All I’ll do here is give you the heads up on certain aspects that can be confusing when you first bump into them.

-Helpful hints and tips for Red Dead Redemption 2
+Tips for Red Dead Redemption 2

 The Importance of L2/LT